 In order to graduate, you will need to complete a 375-hour work placement.

-You will become eligible to start a full-time placement as of May 31, 2022, once you have passed all your courses.
+You will become eligible to start a full-time placement by the end of May, once you have passed all your courses.
 Placements are credited and may or may not be paid.

 The College facilitates your search for placement.
 Each year the details of the process are addressed in the 'Career Preparation' course.

 The College has ensured that the program is on the Government of Canada's validated Post-Secondary CO-OP/Internship program.
 This allows federal departments to hire students registered in these programs.